johanneskropf/node-red-contrib-sox-utils/README.md

 # Prerequisites

-This node is made to work with the [sox commandline utility](http://sox.sourceforge.net/) on linux.
+This node is made to work with the [sox commandline utility](http://sox.sourceforge.net/) and the [Alsa the Advanced Linux Sound Architecture](https://alsa-project.org/wiki/Main_Page) on linux.
 To use it you will have to install sox.
 This can be done with the command `sudo apt-get install sox` from the commandline of the machine that node-red is running on.
 Once you have sox installed you can install the node by running the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```
 npm install johanneskropf/node-red-contrib-sox-record